Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 Following a strategy that makes use of a wide variety of levels of personalization allows teams to make the most of both individualization and personalization, while offering the opportunity to scale those interactions beyond what they could do with all manual outreach.

-When teams find this sweet spot, they step into the full value of personalization at scale, one of the key value drivers for sales engagement.
-At this level, you’re flexing a full sales engagement strategy, not just wielding a blunt tool.
+When teams find this sweet spot, they step into the full value of personalization at scale, one of the key value drivers for sales execution.
+At this level, you’re flexing a full sales execution strategy, not just wielding a blunt tool.

 Myth Three: “SEPs are for entry-level sales reps doing mostly cold outbound.”

-This is the most obvious, and therefore typically first written and implemented, sales engagement strategy: a full library of evergreen outbound sequences or cadences, or flexible sales plays that work with most prospects.
+This is the most obvious, and therefore typically first written and implemented, sales execution strategy: a full library of evergreen outbound sequences or cadences, or flexible sales plays that work with most prospects.

 The mistake is stopping here, which is what so many companies do.
-When they hear “sales engagement,” they think “outbound en masse.”
+When they hear “sales execution,” they think “outbound en masse.”